 What is the research plan?
-This NIST project addresses the critical standards and metrology gaps needed to support the transformation to high penetration levels of PCS-based, and distributed generators.
+This NIST project addresses the critical standards, metrology, and technology gaps needed to support the transformation to high penetration levels of PCS-based distributed generators, storage and microgrids.
 The project will enable DER to be used by entities, such as utilities and industrial parks, as multi-functional operational assets to manage local and regional grid operations including the ability to island into resilient self-sustainable microgrids.
 Microgrids will be treated as resources to the grid, as initiated by either the grid operator or a third party; which can run as either single entities or in aggregate (including clusters).

-The project plan has three tasks that address 1) metrology and standards for interface functionalities of PCS-based generators and microgrids, 2) advanced PCS technologies needed to support these applications, and 3) the transition through conformity and interoperability testing and application integration:
+The project plan has three tasks that address: 1) metrology and standards for advanced interface functionalities of PCS-based generators and microgrids, 2) advanced PCS technologies and metrology needed to support these applications, and 3) application integration through conformity and interoperability testing and demonstration:

 Task 1 – Grid PCS Performance Specifications and Test Methods: